 Your passphrase would then be:

 There are many different recommendations available on the Internet about how to pick a passphrase.
-Many are good, a few are bad, but almost all require the user to judge what will be hard for someone else to guess.
+Some are good, a few are bad, but almost all require the user to judge what will be hard for someone else to guess.
 Some give no guidance on how to do that, others have you make complex mathematical calculations.
 By contrast, the Diceware method of generating passphrases is:

 The prescriptive nature of Diceware is very important for new users of encryption.
 Here is one person's experience, as posted to the Internet newsgroup alt.security.pgp: